maldoinc/wireup/docs/pages/integrations/fastapi/request_time_injection.md

     Normally, the request-scoped container is created just before the route handler is called.
 With middleware mode enabled, it's created at the start of the HTTP request lifecycle, making it available in middleware and other request handlers.
-    These patterns apply to HTTP requests only, not WebSocket handlers.
+    These examples apply to HTTP requests only, not WebSocket handlers.

 ## Composable Route Decorators